pantheon-systems/documentation/style-guide.md

 ## Writing Style

 ### Voice and Tone

-##### Common Web Writing Guidelines

-* Be consistent.
-Use the same terminology, voice, and tone throughout all documentation.

-* Write in a friendly, yet professional tone.
+Write in a friendly, yet professional tone.
 Pantheon is "Fast, Proven, Innovative".
 Pantheon is young, but mature for its age.
 Smart, but not disconnected from culture.
 Focused, but agile.
 Fast, but extremely intricate.

+#### Common Web Writing Guidelines

+* Be consistent.
+Use the same terminology, voice, and tone throughout all documentation.

 * Write clearly, and use language the audience understands.
 Avoid jargon whenever possible.